 Have Question?
 Need a Modification?
 Schedule a Consultation

 Contact The Law Offices of Daniel J. Miller if you have questions or concerns about your spousal support order or marital settlement agreement.
-Our spousal support lawyer in Virginia Beach has a comprehensive understanding or divorce and family law.
+Our lawyer has a comprehensive understanding or divorce and family law.
 During your consultation, we can assess your case and thoroughly explain your legal options.